 2. Spotify

-Spotify’s knowledge base is visually appealing but also extremely easy to navigate and understand.
-It heads its knowledge base with a prominent search bar and also includes some top questions directly visible in that section:
+Spotify’s knowledge base leans heavily on their brand colors and is easy to navigate and understand.
+It heads its knowledge base with a prominent search bar and also invites users to log in to receive faster (and more personalized) help.

 3. Instagram

-What Instagram does well is focus on the most important and most recent content at the top.
-Similarly, the simple design makes it easy for individuals to see what might be most meaningful or valuable to them.
+What Instagram does well is focus on the most important content.
+The simple design makes it easy for individuals to see what might be most meaningful or valuable to them.

 Rather than needing to hunt for categories or scroll endlessly, this knowledge base empowers users.
 Similarly, given that most viewers of this help center are likely on mobile, the simplicity makes it even more accessible.